 Choosing donation levels for your organization is an excellent way of ensuring more people donate.
-The donation levels should be friendly to donors who like and support your organization dream and mission.
+The donation levels should be friendly to donors who like and support your organization’s dream and mission.
 There are many factors you need to consider, like how much you are aiming to raise and the financial power of donors.
-Read on to learn tips for setting donations tiers for your organization.
+Read on to learn tips for setting donation tiers for your organization.

 Research and Gather Data

 Before you set donation levels, you need to gather information about regular donors and the average gift size.
+You can also use donor pyramids method to help you categorize your donor base visually and set up the tiers accordingly.
 You should use that information to set tiers suitable for your supporters.
-For instance, if your organization average donation size is $25, you should have the lowest donation amount as $25.
+For instance, if your organization’s average donation size is $25, you should have the lowest donation amount as $25.
 This ensures that most supporters will be willing and able to donate to your organization.
 The highest donation you can set it depending on the target donors and the highest donation you have ever received.

 “Other Amount’ Option is Vital